Salim Hatum

-Salim Hatum (سليم حاطوم; 1928 – 26 June 1967) was a Syrian Druze military officer and politician who played a significant role in Syrian politics in the 1960s.
+Salim Hatum (سليم حاطوم; 1928 – 26 June 1967) was a Syrian military officer and politician who played a significant role in Syrian politics in the 1960s.
 A member of the Syrian Regional Branch of the Arab Socialist Ba'ath Party, he was instrumental in the 1966 Syrian coup d'état that toppled the government of Amin al-Hafiz, also a Ba'athist.
 That same year he launched an insurrection from his home region of Jabal al-Druze against his colleagues who formed the new government but sidelined him from any major position.
 He fled Syria amid a warrant for his arrest, but returned in 1967 and was subsequently jailed and executed.

 Early life

 Hatum was born in the village of Dhibin near the town of Salkhad in the Jabal al-Druze region of southern Syria, during French Mandatory rule.
 His family were followers of the Druze religion.
 Historian Hanna Batatu describes Hatum's family as part of the "middle landed class," while historian Patrick Seale describes them "poor."
 His father had been a director of the census in the area.